AnirbanChakraborty06/StatisticalLearning-ConfusionToClarity/README.md

 ### Organisation of the repository:
 <ul>
   <li>The file <b>CompiledQuestionsAndAnswers.docx</b> will contain all the questions and answers.
 The questions will be divided topic-wise and the contents section will help the user to jump to the relevant questions.
 This file is the starting point for a user.</li>
   <li>The guide to the answer for each question will be given below the question.
-This answer might lead to a jupyter notebook, a stackoverflow question, a mdeium blog etc., which might be needed to explain the answer.</li>
+This answer might lead to a jupyter notebook, a stackoverflow question, a blog etc., which might be needed to explain the answer.</li>
   <li>The .ipynb notebooks for these answers will be found in <b>/AnswersAndDemos.</b></li>
   </ul>